 Finally, if you’re a fan of a credit card perk, you’ll be pleased to know some travel cards come with features such as cashback or the ability to clock up air miles as you spend.
 You may even be offered a discount when purchasing your travel insurance with your card.

 To help you fund future shopping sprees or adventures, cost effectively, be sure to check the value of any points collected.
 See if there’s any annual fee for holding the card, and always clear that card balance, so that you’re not paying interest that wipes out the value of your perk.

-Thinking it’s time you explore your travel card options?
-Put our moneymatcher’s sorcery into action and we will conjure up credit card deals tailored to your requirements.
-You’ll be able to see which cards you’re most likely to be accepted for without leaving a mark on your credit file.
+Thinking it might be time to explore your travel card options?
+By using our free moneymatcher tool, you’ll be able to see which cards you’re most likely to be accepted for without leaving a mark on your credit file.
 You can also compare rates and features to find a card that’s a great fit for you.

 Don’t forget, you won’t always get the representative APR rate though at least 51% of those accepted will.
 And, if there’s a 0% purchase period, you might find you’re offered a shorter one of those as well.

 Published on 13th December 2017